How to Start RevOps? A Guide to Integrating Revenue Operations

 - A single source of truth that defines the different lifecycle stages of your customers and their handoff points between your departments

 - A 12-month RevOps Growth Roadmap designed to address and solve the biggest bottleneck(s) blocking your organization's growth potential.

 These first actions will guide your company forward and makes a common practice of bottleneck identification, streamlined process management, and product/service optimization.
 Additionally, actionable business intelligence dashboards will highlight and validate the areas generating revenue and call attention to areas either bleeding or leaving untapped revenue on the table.

 As with activating a new employee or adopting a new platform, there will be a learning curve.
 Additional time is needed at the start of the engagement to embrace and understand the process.
 The first few months in the adoption process are vital when onboarding Revenue Operations.
 A significant milestone is helping everyone understand how their department and individual efforts impact the company's revenue pipeline.

 Additionally, you will need buy-in and participation from your marketing, sales, and customer service/product teams.
 Each department should join a joint RevOps meeting to allow department leads to report on the bottlenecks they face and better understand bottlenecks within other departments they can potentially support.

-If you meet the needed criteria and time commitments for activating RevOps within your organization, it’s time to identify your RevOps Champion.
-The individual who is going to lead the charge and be responsible for integrating RevOps into your business.
+If you meet the needed criteria and time commitments for activating RevOps, it’s time to identify your RevOps Champion.
+The individual who is going to lead the charge and be responsible for leading the implementation process of RevOps in your business.